ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 ## Objective

-This article provides you with the steps to update Nutanix clusters firmwares by putting each node in maintenance, before rebooting in rescue mode one node at a time.
+This article provides you with the steps to update Nutanix cluster's firmwares by putting each node into maintenance, before rebooting one node at a time in rescue mode.

-Our services will take over to apply updates firmwares and will restart the node once done.
+Our services will take over to apply updates and firmwares and will restart the node thereafter.

 > [!warning]
-> Before beginning any action, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and create a support request ticket to ask a firmware update and provide the OVHcloud support teams with the technical elements regarding your cluster.
+> Before following the steps below, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and create a support ticket, requesting a firmware update.
+Make sure to provide the OVHcloud support teams with all technical information regarding your cluster.

-**Find out how to update your Nutanix cluster firmware.**
+**This guide explains how to update your Nutanix cluster firmware.**

 ## Requirements